 Need a little relaxation along the way?
 The Reservoir Overlook (milepost 105.6) is an ideal spot to access the trail.
 Set up a hammock or lay out a blanket while taking in the wondrous, landscape views of the Barnett Reservoir.

 (N) The Railroad District

 Step back in time to the classic, brick-paved roads of The Railroad District.
 This access point comes out near the Ridgeland Water Tower and brings you into a world of southern charm and simplicity.
-Stop by Whirl Natural Smoothie Bar for a healthy, organic smoothie or M7 Coffee House for an extra shot of espresso.
+Stop by Whirl Natural Smoothie Bar for a healthy, organic smoothie.
 Need a bike?
-Head over to The Bike Crossing for a wide range of high-quality bikes to choose from.
+Head over to The Bike Crossing to choose from a wide range of high-quality bikes inside the shop, or rent one for the day from the Ridgeland Bikeshare rack out front.
 Need new running shoes?
 Fleet Feet is located just down the street and offers custom fitting.

 (O) Jackson Street + Wildflower Field

 Looking for a little wanderlust?
 This access point is located near the Ridgeland Wildflower Field, an area featuring pathways among alluring wildflowers.
 Benches are available for resting to take in the beauty.